 One time we were re-leveling the mobile home and repairing the insulation when an opossum jumped on one of the guy’s chests and started hissing.
 From that day on it was called the Dracula house.

-Aside from animals though, we often find leaky pipes, torn insulation, missing vapor barrier and inadequate blocking.
-Occasionally there’s missing or broken mobile home tie-downs too.
+Aside from animals though, we often find leaky pipes, torn insulation, missing vapor barrier, and inadequate blocking.
+Occasionally there are missing or broken mobile home tie-downs too.
 The biggest cause we find for a mobile home becoming un-level is poor soil preparation.

 Inadequate Soil Preparation Causes

 Quite often we slink under a mobile home and find poorly prepared soils.
 Buried tree stumps are a huge culprit creating voids where support blocking falls away.
 Although, contractors who determined not to use a compactor or adequately remove organic debris are causes too.